ruby-rdf/rdf-rdfa/README.markdown

 #### Property relations
 The @property attribute has been updated to allow for creating URI references as well as object literals.

 1. If an element contains @property but no @rel, @datatype or @content and it contains a resource attribute (such as @href, @src, or @resource)
-  1.Generate an IRI object.
-Furthermore, sub-elements do not chain, i.e., the subject in effect when the @property
-    is processed is also in effect for sub-elements.
+    1. Generate an IRI object.
+Furthermore, sub-elements do not chain, i.e., the subject in effect when the @property is processed is also in effect for sub-elements.
     2. Otherwise, generate a literal as before.

 For example: